 - It should be mentally motivating, requiring thinking and a brain-body connection

-- It helps if it can be social too.
-Working out with friends is more impactful
+- It helps if it can be social, as working out with friends is more impactful

 Lets take a look as some different workouts for individuals with neurological, physical or sensory challenges.